iseem/btsyncbox/README.md

 ### What's next?

-__Open you favorite web browser__ and head over to port 8888 on your server.
+__Open your favorite web browser__ and head over to port 8888 on your server.
 If your server's IP address was `222.222.222.222` then you'd enter `222.222.222.222:8888` in your browser's address bar. _You should see a BitTorrent Sync page._

 #### Create a Password!
 The first thing to do is create a __username__ and __password__ for the BTSync web UI by going to _Preferences > Authorization_.
 After you create your password you'll be asked to log in. __If your credentials appear not to work__, quit and restart your browser (this happens to me every time).
 After that you should be good to go. _Happy syncing!_